taiki-e/cargo-llvm-cov/README.md

 - Support `cargo test`, `cargo run`, and [`cargo nextest`][nextest] with command-line interface compatible with cargo.
 - Support for proc-macro, including coverage of UI tests ([trybuild](https://github.com/dtolnay/trybuild), [ui_test](https://github.com/oli-obk/ui_test)).
 - Support for doc tests. (this is currently optional and requires nightly, see [#2] for more)
-- Fast because it does not introduce extra layers between rustc, cargo, and llvm-tools.
+- Fast because it only instrument necessary crates and does not introduce extra layers between rustc, cargo, and llvm-tools.

 **Table of Contents:**